sukhmanvig/DreamCode/doc/sprint1/sprint1.md

 ## Spike

 Our spike for this sprint is that the team’s members need some time to get familiar with javascript and Vue.
-So in addition to developing the basic website pages, the team will be exploring Javascript and Vue in Sprint 1 so we can begin full game development in Sprint 2.
+So in addition to developing the basic website pages, the team will be exploring Javascript and Vue in Sprint 1 so we can begin full game development and implementation in Sprint 2.
 We have chosen this as a spike because the team has other workloads over the Sprint 1 time period, and we felt there is not enough capacity to accommodate our more complicated features.
+Additionally, through this sprint we just want to lay down the framework of our website so that in the later sprints we can add better visuals and features to make the website more attractive and user friendly.

 <hr>